 Vorachan Chirathivat (Tip)

-Tip has a Master’s degree with distinction in Integrated Marketing Communication from Northwestern University, and a Bachelor’s degree in Economics from the University of Sydney.
+Tip is married to Dr. Ton “Boat” Chirathivat, and they have two daughters, Ririn and Reina.
+She has a Master’s degree with distinction in Integrated Marketing Communication from Northwestern University and a Bachelor’s degree in Economics from the University of Sydney.

-An artist at heart, Tip enjoys painting with her daughter.
+An artist at heart, Tip enjoys her spare time by painting with her daughters.

 An influential and visionary figure, Korn’s role on the Advisory Board at Raintree draws upon his rich variety of experiences as a respected politician, bestselling author, top investment banker, internationally recognised Finance Minister of Thailand (2008-2011) and caring father.